 This is a review of our Newmar Bay Star motorhome for full time RVing.
 We moved into our home on wheels in July 2015.
 We have been traveling around the United States towing a Jeep Wrangler Unlimited Sport.
 When possible, we use it for dry camping with a portable 100 watt solar panel.
 Other times we have partial or full hookups at a campground.
 Hope you find this Newmar Bay Star review helpful and good luck with your RV search!

 Please note: We do not own the Bay Star Sport.

 Newmar Bay Star Review

 This is a review of the 2015 Newmar Bay Star 2903 gas coach.
 To read more about our thought process, check Why We Bought a Motorhome Under 30 Feet.
-To provide a point of reference, below are some of the main features of the Bay Star.
+To provide a point of reference, below are some of the main features of the Newmar Bay Star.
 Updates or additions we’ve made are under the Modifications section below.